mhantsch/maxtend/documentation/documentation.md

 - holding `NumTab` (Tab) will activate the Number layer
 - holding `AltGr` (right Alt) will activate the AltGr layer

-_Note:_ `AltGr` comes with the Colemak keymap (configured in the OS keyboard layout). `Maxtend` and `NumTab` are enabled through the AHK, keyd, xkb or UHK configuration.
+_Note:_ `AltGr` comes with the Colemak keymap (configured in the OS keyboard layout). `Maxtend` and `NumTab` are enabled through the AHK, kanata, keyd, xkb or UHK configuration.

 ### AltGr layer